Free energy and equilibrium states for families of interval maps: Lifts of measures

 As in Lemma~\ref{lem:Rtower}, let $\Q$ denote the collection of elements of $\P_{nR}^0$ which visit $\hat I^R_-$ at most $\delta n$ times in the first $nR$ iterates, where $\delta = \eps(R)/4\log d$.
 By Lemma~\ref{lem:Rtower}, for all large $n$, $\# \Q \leq \exp(nR\eps(R)).$ Of course, there is a trivial bound $\# \P_{nR} \leq d^{nR}$.

 Now we can use these two estimates on the numbers of $nR$-cylinders to estimate entropy.
-For any finite sets of non-negative numbers $\{a_k\}_k, \{b_k\}_k$ such that $\sum_k a_k=a$, $\sum_k b_k = b$ and $a+b =1$, Jensen's inequality implies that which we apply in the following entropy estimate.
-Since the partition $\P_1$ is generating for any positive entropy measure $\mu$ and since $\iota \P^0_{nR} = \P_{nR}$, we deduce the bound
+For any finite sets of non-negative numbers $\{a_k\}_k, \{b_k\}_k$ satisfying the relations $\sum_k a_k=a$, $\sum_k b_k = b$ and $a+b =1$, Jensen's inequality implies that which we apply in the following entropy estimate.
+Since the partition $\P_1$ is generating for any ergodic positive entropy measure $\mu$ and since $\iota \P^0_{nR} = \P_{nR}$, we deduce the bound

 for all large $n$.
 Therefore

 In particular, for each large $n$, there is a set of $\hat \mu_0$-measure at least $\varepsilon(R)/\log d - 1/nR = 8\delta - 1/nR$ which visits $\hat I^R_-$ at least $\delta n$ times in the first $nR$ iterates.
 From the definition of $\hat \mu$, we get $\hat \mu(\hat I^R_-) = \hat \mu(\hat X) \geq 8\delta^2/R$.
 Substituting the definition of $\delta$ gives the required result. \end{proof}